iamysk/AFsample2/README.md

 # AFsample2
 ![20240226_mov.gif](20240226_mov.gif)

+Introdicing a way to induce diversity in the AF2 ensemble spanning multiplle conformational states.

 ## Introduction

 AFsample2 is a generative protein strutcre prediction system based on AF2 that is able to induce significant conformational diversity for a given protein.